 Bohemian Hall & Beer Garden, 29-19 24th Ave., Astoria, Queens

-For three Sundays this December, Astoria’s famous Bohemian Hall & Beer Garden will transform into a holiday market where local Queens-based crafters, bakers and artisans come together to sell their wares.
-The handmade and vintage items you’ll find here include toys, jewelry, accessories, clothing, soaps, artwork and chocolates.
-Participants are always changing at the no-frills, mom-and-pop-style market, giving you something exciting to look forward to each time you visit.
-One thing stays constant: the eclectic collection means your recipients are unlikely to be getting these gifts from anyone else.
+For three Sundays this December, Astoria’s Bohemian Hall & Beer Garden will transform into a holiday market populated by local Queens-based crafters, bakers and artisans.
+Handmade and vintage items include toys, jewelry, accessories, clothing, soaps, artwork and chocolates.
+Participants are always changing at the mom-and-pop-style market, but one thing stays constant: the eclectic collection means your recipients are unlikely to be getting these gifts from anyone else.

 Holiday Handmade Cavalcade–Brooklyn

 Brooklyn Historical Society, 128 Pierrepont St., Brooklyn Heights